doubleunion/doubleunion-dot-org/index.md

 Fast internet, shared tools, a carefully curated library of books and zines, and discussion spaces make this a great space for working on your projects, learning skills, and meeting new friends.

 Double Union is a supportive community for feminist activism.
 We strive to be intersectional feminists.
-We center nonbinary people and women who are trans, cis, intersex, queer, straight, and not-fitting-into-those-labels.
 Membership is open to all nonbinary people and all women, self-identified.
 For details about what we mean, see [membership qualifications]({{ 'membership/#membership-qualifications' | absolute_url }}).

+Members pay dues on a sliding-scale basis between $0-100 per month, typically $25 or $50, for unlimited access.
+We are volunteer-run, and members can participate in maintainence, event-organizing, and leadership.

 ### Visiting Double Union: Classes and Events